molily/molily.de/_posts/2016-01-08-single-page-apps.md

 There is the notion that developers choose JavaScript single-page apps merely for their own convenience.
 Quite the contrary, the main purpose is to deliver an excellent user experience with the given budget within the given time frame.
 By sharing logic between client and server, we can build faster interfaces with less bugs.

 <h2 id="universal-todo-list">
-  <a href="https://github.com/molily/universal-progressive-todos">Todo list with universal JavaScript and progressive enhancement</a>
+  &rarr; <a href="https://github.com/molily/universal-progressive-todos">Todo list with universal JavaScript and progressive enhancement</a>
 </h2>

 To explore this problem in a more practical way, I’m working on a todo list implementation using “universal” JavaScript, specifically [Express](http://expressjs.com), [React](https://facebook.github.io/react/) and [Redux](https://github.com/rackt/redux).
 There are numerous React examples that render the first page on the server using Node.js.
 What’s special about my attempt is that it uses progressive enhancement.
 The app should work when JavaScript is disabled or fails for some reason.